 Switch quickly to the squeegee.
 Starting at the top left corner, wipe from one side to the other in the same backward S pattern, until the entire window is clean and dry.

-Use a microfiber cloth reach into all of the corners, making sure to wipe the frame clean and dry and to catch any drops or drips you may have missed.
+Use a good microfiber cloth reach into all of the corners, making sure to wipe the frame clean and dry and to catch any drops or drips you may have missed.

 That’s it.
 Fast and easy—with amazing results.